 At age 15, I played for my first wedding ceremony, and quickly established a solid clientele for weddings, banquets, receptions and other special occasions.
 During high school, I was twice selected as the principal harpist for the Wisconsin State High School Honors Orchestra.
 Additionally, I frequently played at Irish Fest in Milwaukee, Wisconsin (as part of my harp instructor's ensemble), and performed as a soloist at the Rose Festival at Boerner Botanical Gardens (Hales Corners, Wisconsin), the Milwaukee Symphony Orchestra Showcase House, and the Mitchell Park Domes (Milwaukee, Wisconsin).

 While attending Albion College (Albion, Michigan), I received a music scholarship to play harp and piano in the Albion College Symphony Orchestra, under the direction of Dr. James Ball.
 In 2003, I was one of three featured concerto contest winners with the Symphony, performing the Rondeau from Francois-Adrien Boieldieu’s Concerto for Harp.
 Throughout college, I also played with the Tecumseh Community Orchestra (Tecumseh, Michigan) and for Albion College theater productions.
 Additionally, I established a seasonal performance schedule with Milwaukee County-area (Wisconsin) churches during the Christmas holidays.
-Since my college graduation, I have been invited back to Albion College several times to play with the Symphony as well as joining the Tecumseh Community Orchestra for annual concerts.
+After my college graduation, I was invited back to Albion College several times to play with the Symphony as well as joining the Tecumseh Community Orchestra for annual concerts.

 Most recently, I was honored to be part of the March of Dimes Signature Chefs' Auction for the past three years, the 2013 and 2012 Summer Rhapsody Music Festival symphony orchestras, play with the LaPorte Symphony Orchestra, and be part of dozens of weddings and special events.
 In the past few years, I've also been featured in the press and regional wedding media (scroll down for details!).
 I am also a member of the Valparaiso Chamber of Commerce and the American Harp Society.
 Besides my musical activities, I completed my second Master's degree in Student Affairs and Higher Education in May 2014, and I am the Associate Director of Academic Services for Valparaiso University's Graduate School.
-Beginning this year (2017), I am also pursuing my Doctorate of Education in Higher Education Leadership.
+I am also pursuing my Doctorate of Education in Higher Education Leadership.

 Today, I live in Valparaiso, Indiana, with my husband and our two children, while continuing to provide beautiful harp music for all occasions!
+I will also be taking a summer hiatus in 2018 as my husband and I are expecting our third child!

 Find me on Facebook: facebook.com/timelessharpist